jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Combine the solution_s elements/Add the solution stories jig and datasource.md

 ```
 :::

 9\.
-Your solution-story.jigx file should resemble the code below.&#x20;
+Your solution-story.jigx file should resemble the code below.

 :::CodeblockTabs
 solution-story.jigx